 I jumped out of bed energetically – equally excited and anxious about what lay in store for me that day.
 The house was quiet and cold from the crisp mountain air as I snuck up the hall way to the kitchen to have a small breakfast early enough that my stomach wasn’t still full before I’d have to start the adventure.

 I looked in the fridge at all the options, full well knowing that I’d already planned exactly what I was going to have – a slice of our new Protein Banana Bread.
 I’d eaten a lot of it before, I knew it sat well in my stomach and didn’t make me feel bloated and the carbs levels were high enough to give me a bit of energy, but not so much that I spike in energy and then crash.

-Delicious cafe-style banana bread without the sugar and carbs!
-Packed with 15g of plant protein and fibre to help you power through ...
+Delicious gluten free banana bread without the sugar and carbs!
+Packed with 15g of plant based protein to help you power through the ...

 As I sit in kitchen eating breakfast by myself, my team mates all snug and warm still asleep in bed, I check the weather forecast for the start line, Mount Buffalo, on my phone for the 472nd time over the last few days.
 2°C, yes 2, and raining.
 Excellent I think to myself, somewhat sarcastically.